-- We want to deliver support documentation (e.g. user guides) to end-users so that they can use the application effectively. - We do not want to interrupt delivery, or pay the cost of expensive programmers to write the documentation, poorly.
+- We want to deliver support documentation (e.g. user guides) to end-users so that they can use the application effectively - We do not want to interrupt delivery, or pay the cost (programmers are typically very expensive) of a programmer to write the documentation, badly.

-In the situations where end-user documentation is to be produced, it is essential that someone on the customer team has technical writing skills.
+In the situations where end-user documentation is to be produced then it is essential that someone on the customer team has technical writing skills.

 We have found that real technical writers often end up on customer teams, particularly when the application is a software product.
 Typically technical writers are assigned to the customer team on a part-time basis, and will often be assigned to multiple projects as a technical writer.
-The good news is that technical writers love agile development:
+The good news is that technical writers love Agile Development: